The Impact of Napping on Babies’ Brain Development: Insights from the Covid-19 Lockdown

 The researchers specify that their work should not lead parents to prevent their children from sleeping during the day.
 Reducing naps for little ones with a smaller vocabulary will not help improve their brain development.
 For scientists, the frequency with which a baby sleeps simply reflects their individual cognitive needs: some quickly consolidate the information of the day, others need a little more time… in any case, each child memorizes and learns while he sleeps.

 Thus, they recommend letting young children take naps as often and for as long as they show the need.
 “Our results suggest that children have different sleep needs – some children may give up naps earlier because they no longer need them.
-Others may still need to nap after the age of three.”.
+Others may still need to nap following the age of three.”.

-The scientist specializing in the development of babies assures parents that they must stop worrying about the sleep times of their offspring.
+The scientist specializing in the development of babies assures parents that they must stop worrying regarding the sleep times of their offspring.
 “Toddlers will naturally nap for as long as they need to and they should be allowed to do so”she concludes.

 1690762404